-Adopted Local Plan

-3.1 The current Adopted Local Plan policies for town centres were considered appropriate at the time they were written, however changes in consumer behaviour have come about unexpectedly quickly and their impact has been felt not just by Test Valley but across the country.
-It is considered that the approach taken in policies LE12 and LE13 remain in line with current national policy, however changes in consumer and retailer practices now require additional flexibility to be considered in formulating new policies.
-As the use and function of town centres are changing there is still a need to manage appropriate uses to maintain both vitality and viability and meet community needs.
+- 2.11 The Revised Local Plan Five Year Review 2021 recommended policies for town centres should be revised to reflect the proposals in the recently adopted town centre masterplans.
+Also given the changes that are occurring in the retail sector and the general concern about the vitality of town centres it may be the appropriate for the Council to consider more emphasis on the introduction of residential development in the town centres, particularly in Andover where it appears that there may be more scope for introducing additional housing into the town centre. - 2.12 The current Adopted Local Plan policies for town centres were considered appropriate at the time they were written, however various changes in consumer behaviour have come about unexpectedly quickly and the impact has been felt not just by Test Valley but across the country.
+It is considered that the approach taken in policies LE12 and LE13 remain in line with current national policy, however the approach now requires additional flexibility to be considered in formulating town centre policies.
+As the use and function of town centres are changing there is still a need to manage appropriate uses to maintain both vitality and viability and to meet community needs. - 2.13 A range of other local plan policies are also relevant to our town centres and retail uses and are set out in other chapters of the plan, including those on heritage, design, climate change, green infrastructure, transport and landscape.

-3.2 Other current policies may also be relevant to our town centres and retail uses, however these are more detailed than the strategic policies being considered at Regulation 18 Stage 1 and will be reviewed as part of Regulation 18 Stage 2.